xtreamsrl/xtream-ai-assignment-intern/README.md

 Create another Jupyter notebook where you develop and evaluate your model.

-#### Challenge 3

-Good news!
-Francesco is impressed with the performance of your model.
-Now, he's ready to hire a new expert and expand his diamond database.

-**Develop an automated pipeline** that trains your model with fresh data, keeping it as sharp as the diamonds it assesses.

-#### Challenge 4

-Finally, Francesco wants to bring your brilliance to his business's fingertips.

-**Build a REST API** to integrate your model into a web app, making it a cinch for his team to use.
-Keep it developer-friendly – after all, not everyone speaks 'data scientist'!

 So, ready to add some sparkle to this challenge?
 Let's make these diamonds shine! 🌟💎✨

 ---